bac-lac/GA-PoC/README.md

 # Introduction
-This is the description of the project.
+This project is a proof of concept for GoAnywhere.

 # Getting Started
 ## Server Prerequisites